-Sales for the Aerospace segment increased \$164.2 million in 2014 compared with the prior year.
+Sales for the Aerospace segment increased \$164.2 million in 2014 compared with 2013.
 Organic sales grew 16.0%, or \$53.0 million.
 Incremental sales from acquired businesses were \$111.2 million.

-Sales to the commercial transport market increased \$158.3 million.
-Organic sales were up \$64.2 million and sales from acquired businesses added \$94.1 million.
-The organic sales increase was primarily from electrical power & motion products, which increased approximately \$42.2 million as global demand for passenger power systems continued to be strong.
-Additionally, organic sales of lighting & safety products to this market increased approximately \$11.9 million, while organic sales of avionics products increased \$8.6 million.
+Sales to the Commercial Transport market increased \$158.3 million.
+Organic sales increased \$64.2 million and sales from acquired businesses added \$94.1 million.
+The organic sales increase was primarily from Electrical Power & Motion products, which increased approximately \$42.2 million as global demand for passenger power systems continued to be strong.
+Additionally, organic sales of Lighting & Safety products to this market increased approximately \$11.9 million, while organic sales of Avionics products increased \$8.6 million.